LaunchCodeEducation/data-structures-and-algorithms/src/chapters/algorithm-analysis/analyzing-with-big-o-notation.rst

-Analyzing Algorithms With big-O Notation
+Analyzing Algorithms With Big-O Notation
 ========================================

 Now that we have a conceptual foundation of big-O Notation let's explore it from a practical perspective.
 Analysis with big-O is about *comparing the classifications* of algorithms, not the algorithms themselves.
 Think of using big-O as a way of performing a surface-level analysis of how an algorithm will behave based on the `class of algorithms` it belongs to.